Beyond the Glass Ceiling

 Dr. Wanda Costen

-As dean of Smith School of Business, Dr. Wanda Costen brings a unique combination of experience in academia and private and public sector management.
+As Dean of Smith School of Business, Dr. Wanda Costen brings a unique combination of experience in academia and private and public sector management.
 Her passionate belief that businesses can drive positive social impact has made her a catalyst for partnerships between academia, business and public organizations on diversity initiatives and training programs throughout her career.
-With a research interest in strategic human resources, women in leadership and racial and gender inequality in organizations, she is working to ensure that business research and teaching at Smith are training emerging leaders to thrive within the changing aspects of society.
+With a research interest in strategic human resources, women in leadership and racial and gender inequality in organizations, she works to ensure business research and teaching at Smith are training emerging leaders to thrive within the changing aspects of society.

 Dr. Jane Philpott

-Dr. Jane Philpott is the dean of the Faculty of Health Sciences and director of the School of Medicine at Queen’s University and CEO of the Southeastern Ontario Academic Medical Organization.
-She is a medical doctor, a professor of family medicine and a former member of Parliament.
-Jane spent the first decade of her medical career in Niger, West Africa.
-From 2015 to 2019 she served as federal minister of health, minister of Indigenous services, president of the Treasury Board and minister of digital government.
+Dr. Jane Philpott is the Dean of the Faculty of Health Sciences, Director of the School of Medicine at Queen's University, and CEO of the Southeastern Ontario Academic Medical Organization.
+She is a medical doctor, a Professor of Family Medicine, and former Member of Parliament.
+Prior to politics, Jane spent the first decade of her medical career in Niger, West Africa.
+She was a family doctor in Markham-Stouffville for 17 years and became Chief of Family Medicine at Markham Stouffville Hospital in 2008.
+From 2015 to 2019 she served as federal Minister of Health, Minister of Indigenous Services, President of the Treasury Board and Minister of Digital Government.
+She is currently the Chair of the Ontario Health Data Council and was recently appointed as a Commissioner to the Global Commission on Drug Policy.

 Kim Fulton